 I am married with twins in their late twenties.
 I enjoy travelling, hill walking, the theatre, reading and films.

-I attended secondary schools in Stockport and Poole before completing a degree in Geography at UCL.
-My teaching career started in Croydon where I worked in a number of schools across the borough.
-During that time I held positions as a pastoral leader and Head of Geography.
-Before joining Wren as Vice Principal in 2008 I was an Assistant Headteacher at East Barnet School for six years.
+My secondary education was divided between schools in Stockport and Poole before I completed a degree in Geography at UCL.
+This led to a teaching career which started in Croydon where I worked in a number of schools across the borough before heading back north of the river.
+Prior to joining Wren Academy Finchley as Vice Principal in 2008 I was an Assistant Headteacher at East Barnet School for six years.